solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 2. Lower the management burden with a consolidated view to manage all VMs and Servers cross Azure and on-premises.

-3. Network security is extremely important as we integrate the on-premises network with Microsoft Azure.
+3. Security is extremely important when integrating the on-premises network and workloads with Microsoft Azure.

+4. With Windows Server 2012 extended support ending October 10, 2023, the new Azure VMs will need to be deployed using a newer version of Windows Server.

 ### Customer objections